jcouyang/functional-javascript/en/higher_order_function/map_reduce.md

 # map fold filter

-We will talk about the classic usage of higher-order function: `map`, `fold/reduce` (in [my](https://github.com/jcouyang) opinion, the name fold is more vivid than the name reduce).
+We will talk about the typical usage of higher-order function: `map`, `fold/reduce` (in [my](https://github.com/jcouyang) opinion, the name fold is more vivid than the name reduce).

 ![](http://www.backpacker.com/2007/images/september2010/mapfolding_200x170.png)